ibm-cloud-docs/codeengine/cmd_defs.md

 ## Subscription commands
 {: #cli-subscription}

-Oftentimes in distributed environments you want your applications to react to messages (events) that are generated from other components, which are usually called event producers.
-With {{site.data.keyword.codeengineshort}}, your applications can receive events of interest as HTTP POST requests by subscribing to event producers.
+Oftentimes in distributed environments you want your applications or jobs to react to messages (events) that are generated from other components, which are usually called event producers.
+With {{site.data.keyword.codeengineshort}}, your applications or jobs can receive events of interest as HTTP POST requests by subscribing to event producers.
 {: shortdesc}

 {{site.data.keyword.codeengineshort}} supports two types of event producers.